You did it. Your Florida LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 There’s no doubt that this is an exciting time in your business journey.
 After starting your LLC, it’s easy to get carried away in all the excitement and expectations.
 After all, as a new business owner, you’ve got a lot on your plate.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In Florida, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Florida Comptroller every year to keep their information current.
+In Florida, an LLC’s annual report must be submitted to the state every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Each state has its own annual reporting requirements, and some don’t even require them.
 But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting an annual report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Florida might end up falling out of good standing or, even worse, being administratively dissolved.